Franklin Percy "Foggy" Nelson

 - Addled Addict: She takes a whiff of Simpson's inhaler in Season 2.
 She enjoys the perks, but the side-effects get worse and worse, until she can no longer function and almost dies.

 - Attention Whore: While Trish has already acclaimed fame as a national TV and radio star, she seeks attention as a hero.
 In Season 3, she actively shows herself on camera in her disguise multiple times, which severely puts a dent to Jessica's relationship with the police and takes away Detective Costa's resources to handle Sallinger.

 - Be Careful What You Wish For: Trish's brief experience with Simpson's super-empowering pills nearly kills her.
 Following his death, she starts using his inhaler that has a similar but weaker effect.
 Her powers fully manifest and she begins beating suspects to death.
-The series ends with her going to super villain prison.
+The series ends with her going to the Raft.

 - Blatant Lies: When Malcolm finds out she's using Simpson's inhaler, Trish claims it is perfectly safe despite admitting she has no idea what it actually does, only that it makes her feel good and does not see it as an addiction.
 Malcolm doesn't buy a word of it.